Superior Hypogastric Plexus Block

 You will likely be watched for 30 to 60 minutes after the procedure.
 Then you will need to have someone drive you home.
 You should not plan on doing anything strenuous or anything that requires your full attention for the rest of the day.

 Ask your healthcare provider about any activity restrictions after the procedure.
 You should be able to eat and drink normally.
-Ask your healthcare provider if you should resume your normal medicines.
-Make sure to follow all your healthcare provider’s instructions for care.
+Ask your provider when you should resume your normal medicines.
+Follow all your provider’s directions for care.

 It is common to have pain at the injection site for a day or two.
 Many people feel pain relief soon after the procedure.
 It might last a few hours, a few weeks, or longer depending on the medicines used.